 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-An easy day trip from Riga, just over 50 kilometres from the grand city, here’s what to do in Sigulda, Latvia to make the most of this cultural and adventurous nature haven.
+An easy day trip from Riga, just over 50 kilometres from the grand city, here’s where to go and the things to do in Sigulda, Latvia to make the most of this cultural and adventurous nature haven.

 Getting Around Sigulda